-a book bag; universally colored, tucked inside an orange jumpsuit, arranged as a jacket to metal doors, and bed bugs chained to delinquencies.
-The souls and minds of hungry men, guilty or innocent, are built together with frantic eyes, caught on the edge of paper thin cots,
+a book bag; universally colored, tucked inside an orange jumpsuit, arranged as a jacket to metal doors, and bed bugs chained to delinquents.
+The souls of hungry men, guilty or innocent, are built together with frantic eyes, caught on the edge of paper-thin cots,

 kill beat kill.

 This is the day lonely eyes are seized, ensnared on an island in a room intangible but authentic with blueblack feelings and disarmed manhood on suicide watch.

 I take the #42 bus to BCC and wonder if we have ever smoothed the edges of our faces against books and noise.